 But the NFL is certainly trying, especially in the United Kingdom, where NFL viewers increased by 60% in 2017.

 Given that rugby is the primary sport loved by English fans, then soccer (their football), any penetration into that market is seen as a plus.

 Four regular-season NFL games have been played in the U.K in 2019:

 - Week 5 (Oct 6) the Chicago Bears vs. the Oakland Raiders, 1 pm ET, at Tottenham Hotspur Stadium

 - Week 6 (Oct 13) the Carolina Panthers vs. the Tampa Bay Buccaneers, 9:30 am ET, at Tottenham Hotspur Stadium

 - Week 8 (Oct 27) the Cincinnati Bengals vs. the Los Angeles Rams, 1 pm ET, at Wembley Stadium

 - Week 9 (Nov 3) the Houston Texans vs. the Jacksonville Jaguars, 9:30 am ET, at Wembley Stadium

-Another international game has been scheduled for the 2019 season, this one in Mexico:
+Another international game for the 2019 season, is the one in Mexico:

 - Week 11 (Nov 18) on Monday Night Football, the Kansas City Chiefs vs. the Los Angeles Chargers, 8:15 pm ET, at Estadio Azteca